 A Peer Worker is an individual who has had a personal, life-changing experience of mental health, alcohol and other drug challenges and/ or suicidal crisis (including thoughts, feelings or actions) or a family member or significant other who has or is caring for or about someone with these experiences or who has been bereaved by suicide.
 Peer Workers use a combination of their lived experience plus training and professional development in their practice.

-The person-centred approach
+Person-centred